 SLC Faculty – How to access the health and wellness supports you need

-As we continue to work remotely, it is more important than ever for us to understand what health and safety supports are available to us as members of OPSEU/SLC Faculty Local 417.
+As we continue to work both on campus and from home, it is more important than ever for us to understand what health and safety supports are available to us as members of OPSEU/SLC Faculty Local 417.

 Members of OPSEU Local 417 — that is Full-time and Partial Load Faculty — have access to ergonomic assessments, short- and long-term disability, paramedical benefits like massage therapy and physiotherapy (if you signed on for them), and access to therapy and counseling through the Employee and Family Assistance Program (EFAP).